Senzoku District

 “Why don’t we take it from the beginning?”

 Thackeray was startled, not scared.
-He had the first half of the Restoration Discussion down pat.
+He had the first half of the discussion down pat.
 He was to the point where he just opened his mouth and the words came out.

 Chadwick didn’t strand him.
 He answered most of the questions.
 But he didn’t interrupt.
 Thackeray recited the “Prophets” and “Latter-day revelation” sections, and the “Joseph Smith story” without missing a word.